deckercjames/Catan-Board-Generator/README.md

 ## Overview
 This is a script to generate random PDF boards for Settlers of Catan.

-The latex files were created by another u/likethevegetable: https://www.reddit.com/r/Ultralight/comments/itd5n0/ultralight_settlers_of_catan_project_catikz/ https://www.overleaf.com/read/xbvtgbrsmgpb
+The latex files were created by u/likethevegetable: https://www.reddit.com/r/Ultralight/comments/itd5n0/ultralight_settlers_of_catan_project_catikz/ https://www.overleaf.com/read/xbvtgbrsmgpb